Tubbz-alt/radiowitness/README.md

 # RadioWitness
 Immutable, peer-to-peer archiving and distribution of First Responder radio broadcasts.
-Authors use [Software-Defined Radios](https://sdr.osmocom.org/trac/wiki/rtl-sdr) and [Dat Archives](https://datproject.org/) to record local Police and Fire radio.
+Authors use [Software-Defined Radios](https://sdr.osmocom.org/trac/wiki/rtl-sdr) and [Dat Archives](https://datproject.org/) to record Local Police and Fire radio.
 Publishers seed archives from Authors and then re-distribute them to larger audiances.
 Other rolse arise too, such as Studios who synthesize radio archives into archives of audible speech, and Indexers who aggregate metadata on individual radio calls.
 Stop by [#radiowitness on freenode](https://webchat.freenode.net/) and say hi.

 ## Download & Build
 ```